 If any of the tests fail, Cerbos Hub will not distribute the policies to the PDPs and will highlight the issues for the users to fix.

--Logs : Every decision that Cerbos makes get logged with the full details of the request, decision and why/how that decision was made: which policy it matched etc.
+-Logs : Every decision that Cerbos makes get logged with the full details of the request, decision and why/how that decision was made, which policy it matched etc.

 -Git : Users configure Cerbos Hub to connect to a Git repository where they store the policy files.
 The policy files are hosted and owned by the users.
 Cerbos Hub does not store the policy files.
 Cerbos Hub only stores the compiled policies that are encrypted with the workspaces' encryption key.